HaikuTeam/animator/QA.md

 Z-index shows up in the timeline
 Z-index, when done on stage, only creates keyframes at 0 Changes to z-index reflect correctly on stage
-Changes to z-index reflect correctly in the timeline as `style.zIndex` I can drag-and-drop timeline rows to reorder z-index
+Changes to z-index reflect correctly in the timeline as `style.zIndex` ("Style > Z Index") I can drag-and-drop timeline rows to reorder z-index

 Multi-Component